Friday, 16 January 2026

 ‘Don’t go near them,’ he said.

 A guest went out walking and didn’t return.
 They sent a plane to look for him but found no trace.
 I too went out, every afternoon, following a track that led to a nearby clearing with a ruined shack.
 I watched kangaroos chase each other round and round the clearing, and as I walked back in the dusk wallabies leapt out of the woods giving me kittens.
+I sat on a rock above the cabins, and unfamiliar thoughts wafted through my brain.

 The path to St Mary's Peak.
 (Sorry about the state of the photograph - it is 51 years old, after all.)

-On top of St Mary's Peak
+On St Mary's Peak

 No comments: